 Our corporate headquarters is located in Framingham, Massachusetts, where we occupy approximately 23,000 square feet under a lease expiring on June 30, 2025.
-We occupy regional offices in Phoenix, Arizona; Oak Brook, Illinois; Portland, Maine; Columbia, Maryland; Charlotte, North Carolina; Knoxville, Tennessee; Renton, Washington, Richmond Hill, Ontario; and London, England, each less than 20,000 square feet, under lease agreements.
-In addition, we lease space, typically of lesser size, for 50 field offices throughout North America and the United Kingdom We also own 160 small-scale renewable energy plants throughout North America and two in Ireland, which are located on sites we own or lease, or sites provided by customers.
+We occupy regional offices in Phoenix, Arizona; Oak Brook, Illinois; Portland, Maine; Columbia, Maryland; Charlotte, North Carolina; Knoxville, Tennessee; Renton, Washington, Richmond Hill, Ontario; London, England; and Milan, Italy each less than 20,000 square feet, under lease agreements.
+In addition, we lease space, typically of lesser size, for 49 field offices throughout North America and Europe.
+We also own 183 small-scale renewable energy plants throughout North America and two in Ireland, which are located on sites we own or lease, or sites provided by customers.
 We expect to add new facilities and expand existing facilities as we continue to add employees and expand our business into new geographic areas.